Serbians go to polls to pick president, parliament amid Ukraine war

-Vucic is running for a second five-year term on a promise of peace and stability at the time of Russia's invasion of Ukraine, which has put Serbia under pressure from the West to choose between its traditional ties with Moscow and aspirations to join the European Union (EU).
+Vucic is running for a second five-year term on a promise of peace and stability at a time of Russia's invasion of Ukraine, which has put Serbia under pressure from the West to choose between its traditional ties with Moscow and aspirations to join the European Union (EU).

-Voting for Serbia's estimated 6.5 million electorate opens at 0500 GMT and closes at 1800 GMT.
+Polling stations for Serbia's estimated 6.5 million electorate opened at 0500 GMT and will close at 1800 GMT.

 Polls show Vucic, a conservative, on course to win in the first round, ahead of Zdravko Ponos, a retired army general who is the candidate for the pro-European and centrist Alliance for Victory coalition.

-The opposition largely boycotted a parliamentary election last year, allowing SNS and its allies to secure 188 seats in the 250-seat parliament.
+The opposition largely boycotted a parliamentary election in 2020, allowing SNS and its allies to secure 188 seats in the 250-seat parliament.

+"There is always hope that elections will bring a change," Ferik, who declined to give his last name, said after voting early in the morning.

 SHADOW OF WAR